Talk to a lawyer @499

 • Talaq-e-Hasan: Three separate pronouncements of divorce, each occurring during the woman's Tuhr (purity) period, and then a waiting period.

-Muslim Personal Law (Shariat) Application Act, 1937: This Act gives Muslims in India access to Muslim personal law relating to inheritance, marriage, succession and charity.
+• Muslim Personal Law (Shariat) Application Act, 1937: This Act provides Muslims in India access to Muslim personal law concerning inheritance, marriage, succession, and charity.

-Muslim Marriage Dissolution Act, 1939: This law gives Muslim women the right to file for divorce in some situations, such as cruelty, abandonment, failure to fulfill marital duties and more.
+• Muslim Marriage Dissolution Act, 1939: This law allows Muslim women to file for divorce in certain situations, such as cruelty, abandonment, and failure to fulfill marital duties.

-The Muslim Women (Protection of Rights on Divorce) Act, 1986: This law protects Muslim women's rights to maintenance (mahr), maintenance during 'iddah' and other benefits when their husbands file for divorce.
+• The Muslim Women (Protection of Rights on Divorce) Act, 1986: This law safeguards Muslim women's rights to maintenance (mahr), maintenance during 'iddah', and other benefits when their husbands file for divorce.

 Christian